System integration for beginners: How to make your programs understand each other

 Ask for a test!

 Let's imagine a sale.
 A customer buys from your online store.
-In a disconnected company, that sale may remain in the eCommerce, but it may take time to arrive in inventory, take a long time to reflect on billing, or not be well updated in customer service.
+In a disconnected company, that sale may remain in the e-commerce system, but it may take time to reach inventory, take a long time to be reflected in billing, or not be properly updated in customer service.

 That's why, at Weavee, we're not just talking about invisible cables between software: we're talking about a central layer that connects, transforms, orchestrates and monitors.
 We centralize information, eliminate manual processes and guarantee accurate data for reliable decisions.